11 Tips To Improve Your Choral Singing

 Between RehearsalsGet to know the words and music of the programme inside out.
 Aim for purity of vowels and clarity of consonants.

 Practise aloud each week between rehearsals by yourself, with a piano etc or with an audio recording of your part of the musical score.
-(Practise tapes will be available a few weeks after we begin rehearsing a new programme.
-They can be obtained from our Librarian.)
-In particular, practise most, the bits you have some difficulty with – look at the bits you can do well, less often.
+(Practise CDs will be available a few weeks after we begin rehearsing a new programme.
+They can be obtained from your Section Representative.)
+In particular, practise most, the bits you have some difficulty with - look at the bits you can do well, less often.
 If you can, you could make a tape of the bits you find most difficult.

 DynamicsBe aware of the dynamics of the music you are preparing to sing.
 Do not open your mouth too wide when singing loudly.
 This tends to tense the throat muscles and produce a poor tone.
 Create the volume with an increased amount of air flow controlled from your diaphragm.
 When singing softly do not close the mouth too much as this tends to produce a poor tone.
 Create the sound with the appropriate amount of air flow controlled from the diaphragm.

 Your ThinkingTo sing a very high note mentally aim 'over the top' of the note.
 Sopranos and tenors can improve their singing by 'feeling' their head and face are full of the sounds they are about to sing.
 Similarly, altos and basses will improve their tone by 'feeling' the sounds in their face and chest.

 Above all, know with certainty that through sufficient practise you will be the best you can be - and that is good.

 Just before The ConcertIt's generally recommended that you eat lightly and ensure you're hydrated - but not too much so.

 Ensure you have clear lungs, throat and nose before 'going on'.
 Dairy products can sometimes contribute to a 'frog in the throat'.